 Her way of teaching was so simple: just try to copy what you see.
 What’s next to the subject?
 And what’s behind?
 Where does the light came from?
 How can you recreate the light effects on the water with a brush?

-In 2011 I started high school and I chose the science path.
-Why?
-I love science.
-And at the time I pictured my future self as a neuroscientist or as a psychiatrist.
-In the meantime I kept painting with Claudia and the group of young ladies that had joined the group over the years.
-(They were all my grandma’s age, except Claudia, who was actually my mum’s).
+In 2011 I started high school and I chose the science path because I also love science.
+And at the time I pictured my future self as a neuroscientist or as some medical figure.

 With a couple of them I entered an art contest for all kinds of high schools in the area and won second place.

-But then I stopped painting for other two years.
+But then I stopped painting for another two years.

 Well, a few days after my graduation the Covid-19 pandemic started, and here I am, painting again and ready for the future with my newborn portfolio of past experiences.